h4de5/BabyDol/README.md

 ## Preparation
 You will need a web server and PHP>=7
-If you don't have it yet - get composer: https://getcomposer.org/doc/00-intro.md
+If you don't have it yet [get composer](https://getcomposer.org/doc/00-intro.md)

 You need to create two API KEY Credentials from Google's API and Cloud Console: